You are at - Jotaro's Blog / AhPek Biker / Cycling Thailand-Cycling Laos / Cycling Isan Thailand - Laos 2016

 Cycling Isan Thailand - Laos 2016

 When I mentioned that I would be going to North Thailand to do some cycling, most without hesitation asked: Chiang Mai?
-Not not Chiang Mai but to a place that is equally fascinating; one that will will have us skirting the mighty Mekong, and like it, cross boundaries between countries.
+No, not Chiang Mai but to a place that is equally fascinating; one that will will have us skirting the mighty Mekong, and like it, cross boundaries between countries.
 This tour will take us through Isan in Northeast Thailand and right into Laos.

-Five of us - Huat (the organiser and tour leader), Hooi, Calvin, Peow, Chew & me went to this part of the country where not many go cycling at and had a good time, enjoying the smiles of the people and the colour of it's culture.
+Six of us - Huat (the organizer and tour leader), Hooi, Calvin, Peow, Chew & me went to this part of the country where not many go cycling at and had a good time, enjoying the smiles of the people and the colour of it's culture.
 And we took our time, every so often making impromptu stops to view the river, take in the rustic country-side or just to have a snooze with a cool breeze blowing over us.

 Below are the blogs of our cycling tour of Isan Thailand & Laos together with some related blogs and tips further below, click on the respective photos to read.

 CYCLING TIPS / TRAVEL TIPS FOR ISAN THAILAND & LAOS

 Here's, some general tips on cycling in Isan Thailand & Laos, more detailed tips will be included in the day to day blogs:

 Thailand is right-hand drive so ride on the left side of the road.
 Laos on the other had is left-had drive, so ride on the right hand side of the road.
 Do remind yourselves of this when entering Laos.
 Same thing applies when crossing the road, so do take care.

 2. Bringing Bikes Onto Planes